MuNuChapterHKN/GitMasterclass/source/FAQ/Part1.md

 ### FAQ006
-What does the "git pull" command do in Git?
+What does the "git pull" command do in Git? the git pull command puts the fetched files from the remote repository in the working directory

 ### FAQ007
 What does "version control" mean in the context of software development?